- Ehrlich, Max

 - Suppressed Music in the Netherlands ⇒

-In addition to the deceptively normalised surroundings of the camp, one of its most nefarious aspects was the fact that its organisation and the assemblage of the deportation lists was left in Jewish hands: those of the Dutch Jewish Council in Amsterdam and the ‘privileged’ German Jews housed in the camp.
-The German Jews decided who would be on the cattle-cars every week; they also, as German-speakers and often of middle or upper-class status, were treated better by the SS, received better housing, and managed temporarily to keep friends and families off the lists.
-The tensions that divided the population of the camp defined day-to-day life, and left its mark in the diaries and memoirs that have survived of Dutch prisoners.
+In addition to the deceptively normalised surroundings of the camp, one of its most nefarious aspects was the fact that its organisation and the assemblage of the deportation lists was left in Jewish hands: those of the Dutch Jewish Council in Amsterdam and the German Jews housed in the camp.
+The German Jews decided who would be on the cattle cars every week; they also, as German speakers and often of middle- or upper-class status, were treated better by the SS, received better housing, and managed temporarily to keep friends and families off the lists.
+The tensions that divided the population of the camp defined day-to-day life and left its mark in the surviving diaries and memoirs of Dutch prisoners.

 Cultural activity in the camp was also divided along these cultural, linguistic and class lines.
-The first performance of which we have a record took place in 1940, a production of Shakespeare’s Midsummer Night’s Dream.
-The Jewish Council organised a chamber music ensemble, a choir, and a 30-40 person symphony orchestra that included some of Holland’s most talented musicians.
+The first performance of which there is an existing record took place in 1940: a production of Shakespeare’s A Midsummer Night’s Dream.
+The Jewish Council organised a chamber music ensemble, a choir and a 30-40 person symphony orchestra that included some of Holland’s most talented musicians.
 It was, however, under Nazi rule that the camp cultural scene was to reach its full blossom, especially under the leadership of Albert Konrad Gemmeker, who was camp commander from October 1942 to April 1945.
 Under Gemmeker’s leadership, Westerbork became, above all, a site of world-class cabaret.

 Ehrlich’s cabaret was, however, a source of controversy within the camp.
-Dutch prisoners in particular were suspicious of the actors and their motivations.
-In addition, since cabaret is generally light-hearted, humorous, and often sexually explicit, many inmates were revolted by these shows, and by the fact that "on the wooden boards of the old synagogue of Assen, which were used for the construction of the stage, the choicest young girls, specially chosen by experts, will swing their legs to the rhythm of jazz music”.
-Despite the strong currents of protest, however, few could resist the allure of a night of laughter, music, and forgetting.
+Dutch prisoners in particular were suspicious of the actors and their motives.
+In addition, since cabaret is generally light-hearted, humorous and often sexually explicit, many inmates were revolted by these shows, and by the fact that 'on the wooden boards of the old synagogue of Assen, which were used for the construction of the stage, the choicest young girls, specially chosen by experts, will swing their legs to the rhythm of jazz music'.
+Despite the strong currents of protest, however, few could resist the allure of a night of laughter, music and forgetting.
 Actress Camilla Spira, who was briefly a member of the cabaret, remembered her shock at the enthusiasm of the audience:

 Popularity, however, was no guarantee of survival.
-Due to deportations the cast was regularly changing, and new arrivals had to be taught to replace those who had been sent away.
-A letter from the Dutch inmate Etty Hillesum described with bitterness the simultaneous privilege and terror that defined the lives of the cabaret stars of Westerbork, men like
+Due to deportations, the cast changed regularly, and new arrivals were taught to replace those who had been sent away.
+A letter from the Dutch inmate Etty Hillesum described with bitterness the simultaneous privilege and terror that defined the lives of the cabaret stars of Westerbork, such as

-Performances ceased entirely between October 1943 and March 1944 because of constant deportations.
-The last two shows were done with a cast of ten, including the very final performance, a bitter opera parody titled Ludmilla, or Corpses on a Conveyer Belt.
-The program declared: “ach, we are meschugene [crazy], now we will perform for you an opera”.
+Performances ceased entirely between October 1943 and March 1944 as a result of constant deportations.
+The last two shows were performed with a cast of ten, including the very final performance, a bitter opera parody entitled Ludmilla, or Corpses on a Conveyer Belt.
+The programme declared: 'ach, we are meschugene [crazy], now we will perform for you an opera'.
 In March 1944, Westerbork was declared a labour camp, and on 3 August the order came to dissolve all cultural activities.
-As a memento, the cast gave the commander a photo album as a farewell gift, with the inscription: “If you’re sitting up to your neck in shit, you had better not sing.
-I sing nonetheless”.
+As a memento, the cast gave the commander a photo album as a farewell gift, with the inscription: 'If you’re sitting up to your neck in shit, you had better not sing.
+I sing nonetheless.'

 The remaining members of the cabaret were sent to Theresienstadt, their ‘reward’ for their excellent service to Gemmeker.
 However, this was only a temporary delay: like the Dutch Jews before them, many of them were murdered in Auschwitz and Treblinka.
 Of the central cast of the Westerbork cabaret, only the pianist Erich Ziegler survived to the end of the war.
-On 12 April 1945 Canadian troops liberated the camp; there were only 876 prisoners there, and not a trace of the jazz, the high-kicking girls, or the raucous jokes that had filled the reception hall months before.
+On 12 April 1945, Canadian troops liberated the camp.
+There were only 876 prisoners there, and not a trace of the jazz, the high-kicking girls or the raucous jokes that had filled the reception hall months earlier.

 Boas, J., 1985.
 Boulevard des Misères: The Story of Transit Camp Westerbork., Hamden, Conn: Archon Books.